 With all the ACA’s complexities and potentially high legal exposure, why would a company want to devote time and resources to master the regulatory ins and outs of ACA reporting?
 Outsourcing ACA reporting is legally prudent.
 Mitigating and managing risk is positive.
-An employer must consider hiring outside assistance to complete complex, unfamiliar, and ever-changing mandates.
+An employer must consider hiring outside assistance through ACA reporting vendors to complete complex, unfamiliar, and ever-changing mandates.

 What Are Some Key Questions to Ask Before Outsourcing?

 HR professionals need to act strategically.
 Choose a vendor that offers expertise, efficiencies, savings, and convenience.